Overdraft Protection

 What Is Overdraft Protection?

-An overdraft occurs when the Bank pays a transaction, even though the customer does not have enough available funds.
+An overdraft occurs when the Bank pays a transaction, even though the customer has insufficient funds.
 Overdraft protection is discretionary and is not a contractual obligation of the bank.

-We may initially provide eligible accounts (checking accounts, excluding money market, student and business checking products) with $100 in overdraft protection.
-Once the account has been open for at least 90 days and you maintain your account in good standing, the bank may periodically increase the amount of overdraft protection, to a maximum of $500.
-You will be notified in writing prior to any other increase, should you qualify.
+We may initially provide eligible accounts with $100 in overdraft protection.
+These include checking accounts, excluding money market, student, and business checking products.
+Once the account has been open for at least 90 days, we may periodically increase the overdraft protection amount to a maximum of $500.
+However, you must maintain your account in good standing.
+You will be notified in writing before any other increase occurs, should you qualify.

-If you are interested in adding overdraft protection to your account, please visit any of our offices to sign the appropriate agreements and disclosures.
+If you want to add overdraft protection to your account, please visit any of our offices.
+You will need to sign the appropriate agreements and disclosures.

 What Fees Are Associated With Overdraft Protection?

-If the funds in your account are not sufficient to pay an item when it is presented, we will charge you a $39 fee, regardless of whether we pay the item or return the item unpaid.
-However, we will not charge returned item and/or overdraft fee(s) for items resulting in an overdrawn balance less than $10.
+If the funds in your account are insufficient to pay for an item when it is presented, we will charge you a $39 fee, regardless of whether we pay the item or return the item unpaid.
+However, we will not charge either a Returned Item and/or Overdraft Fee(s) for items resulting in an overdrawn balance of less than $10.

 Understanding Your Account Balance for Overdrafts

 Your checking account has two kinds of balances: the current balance and the available balance.
-When the bank processes items to your account, the current balance plus your overdraft protection, minus any holds on the account are taken into consideration.
-If the funds are not in this balance you have the potential of having an overdrawn account.
-To learn more about Current Balance and Available Balance continue reading below.
+When the bank processes items to your account, the current balance plus your overdraft protection, minus any holds on the account, are considered.
+If the funds are not in this balance, you can have an overdrawn account.
+To learn more about Current Balance and Available Balance, continue reading below.

-The information below explains how your checking account balance works, including the differences between your current balance and your available balance.
+The information below explains how your checking account balance works.
+It also details the differences between your current balance and your available balance.

 Your Current Balance

-Your current balance is the amount of money that is actually in your account at any given time.
-Your current balance reflects transactions that have “posted” to your account but it does not include transactions that have been authorized and are pending.
+Your current balance is the amount of money actually in your account at any given time.
+This balance reflects transactions that have been “posted” to your account.
+However, it does not include transactions that have been authorized and are pending.
 While it may seem your actual balance is the most up-to-date display of the funds you can spend, this is not always the case.
-Your account may have purchases, holds, fees, other charges, or deposits made to the account which have not yet posted and, therefore, will not appear in your current balance.
+Your account may have purchases, holds, fees, other charges, or deposits made to the account.
+These may not have been posted and, therefore, will not appear in your current balance.

 Your Available Balance

-This balance reflects any holds placed on deposits you have made, any pending incoming electronic deposits (such as payroll), any pending debit card transactions, and any funds still available from your overdraft protection (if applicable).
+This balance reflects any holds placed on deposits you have made.
+Also included are any pending incoming electronic deposits (such as payroll), any pending debit card transactions, and any funds still available from your overdraft protection (if applicable).

 Example of Overdraft Fee /or Insufficient Available Balance